Multi-pathogen situational assessment and forecasting of respiratory disease in Aotearoa New Zealand: Results

 \subsection{Real-time reporting}

 We analysed case and hospitalisation time series in real-time during the 2025 season, producing 15 reports for distribution to the New Zealand Ministry of Health and Te Whatu Ora Health New Zealand from 6 June (Report 1) to 3 October 2025 (Report 15).
-Each report presented estimates of past and current trends in cases and hospitalisations --- including estimates of growth rates, doubling/halving times, and the probability the growth rate was greater than zero (cases/hospitalisations growing) --- and, where available, 28-day ahead forecasts.
-An example report (Report 6, produced on 1 August 2025) is included in Supplementary Material Sec. \ref{sec:example_report}.
-We chose Report 6 because earlier reports did not include forecasts as these were still undergoing performance evaluation.
+Each report presented estimates of past and current trends in cases and hospitalisations --- including estimates of growth rates, doubling/halving times, and the probability that the growth rate was greater than zero (cases/hospitalisations growing) --- and, where available, 28-day ahead forecasts.
+An example report (Report 6, produced on 1 August 2025) is included in Supplementary Material Sec.
+S3.
+We chose Report 6 because earlier reports did not include forecasts as these were {\hl being developed and tested on previous season's data}.
 Due to reporting delays, the results in this report were based on data up to 27 July 2025 for SARS-CoV-2 and 19 July 2025 for influenza and RSV.
 Forecasts show a 28-day time horizon from these respective origin dates.